-The Hands On Science Partnership (HOSP) is the only national trade group focused exclusively on issues related to hands-on inquiry based science issues on Capitol Hill and in state houses across the country.
+The Hands On Science Partnership (HOSP) is the only national trade group focused exclusively on advocating for issues related to hands-on inquiry based science education.
+We take our messages and advocacy directly to Capitol Hill and to state houses across the country.

+Our members come from business, industry, manufacturing, and education organizations.
 We believe that when students experience science, students learn and achieve.
-Our mission is simple: improve student achievement in science through hands-on learning.

 - Government, education and community leaders to understand and value science, technology, engineering and mathematics (STEM) learning.
 We believe this inspiration will lead to increased investment and focus on STEM topics which will ultimately contribute to the economic health and vitality of the U.S. in a global marketplace.

-- Partnerships with stakeholders including businesses, associations, policy organizations, educators as well as state and federal government to support STEM policy and efforts from kindergarten through college.
+- Partnerships with all stakeholders - including businesses, associations, policy organizations, educators, and state and federal government- to support STEM policy and funding from kindergarten through college.

-- Conversations, discussions and activities elevating the visibility and importance of hands‐on STEM learning and thinking.
+- Conversations, discussions and activities that elevate the visibility and importance of hands‐on science and STEM learning and thinking.

-- Teachers to hands‐on materials and those companies that supply them.
+- Teachers to hands‐on materials and the companies that supply them.

 - Teachers to decision makers in their state to increase the support for hands‐on materials, tools and equipment.